Ashi1411/CodeAlpha_Hotel_Reservation_System/README.md

     1. Add user account
     2. Get available rooms
     3. Get rooms of type
-    4. Get rooms in a perticular price range
+    4. Get rooms in a particular price range
     5. Get room type
     6. Get Price of room for 24 hours
     7. Get availability of rooms